CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 The NetQ application and version is driven by the version of the bootstrap and install files used to install the NetQ application on the provided Ubuntu server.
 The installation procedure uses the NetQ agent that is preinstalled on the Cumulus NetQ Cloud virtual appliance (netq-ts).
 You must stage the NetQ bootstrap and install the tarball files that are downloaded from cumulusnetworks.com for the NetQ installation procedure.

-You can stage the installation tarballs in either one of two locations relative to netq-ts:
+You can stage the installation tarballs in either one of two locations:

-- On the local filesystem of netq-ts itself.
+- On the local filesystem of netq-ts.

    **After** you start the simulation with `vagrant up`, copy the bootstrap and installation tarballs onto netq-ts (with SCP or `vagrant scp`).